13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-The return value just a address value of object.
+The return value just as an address value of object.